baetyl/baetyl-docs-en/docs/guides/Message-handling-with-function-module.md

 - The version of runtime is Python3.6, and for Python2.7, configuration is the same except fot the language difference when coding the scripts
 - The MQTT client toolkit as mentioned in this document is [MQTTBox](../Resources.html#mqttbox-download).
 - The docker image used in this document is compiled from the Baetyl source code.
 More detailed contents please refer to [Build Baetyl from source](../install/Build-from-Source.md).
-- In this article, the service created based on the Hub module is called `localhub` service.
+- In this article, the service created based on the Hub service is called `localhub` service.

 **NOTE**：Darwin can install Baetyl by using Baetyl source code.
 Please see [How to build image from source code](../install/Build-from-Source.md).